muratk3n/thirdwave/en/README.md

 ![](atw_01.png)

-However, there was a steady increase since mid-70s continued to this day.
+Steady increase since mid-70s that continued to this day.

 Interesting; wage increases also stalled since then.
 Correlation?
 Causation?